12-Gauge Shotgun Load Types

 Birdshot #6 For Medium-Large Bird Hunting

-Moving into #6 shot allows you to begin pursuing medium-sized and even larger birds, and it’s generally the smallest load used for pheasant or duck if distance is a factor, which it almost always is.
-At .11 inches in diameter, this is pretty much the middle ground for birdshot, and can be used effectively for a variety of game from squirrels to turkey, assuming, of course, you hit the turkey in the head.
+The #6 shot allows you to begin pursuing medium-sized and even larger birds.
+It’s the smallest load used for pheasant or duck if the distance is a factor.
+It almost always is.
+At .11 inches in diameter, this is pretty much the middle ground for birdshot.
+It can be used effectively for a variety of game from squirrels to turkey.
+If you can hit the turkey in the head.

 Buying Guide: Fiocchi 12-Gauge 2-3/4″ 6 Shot